SeleniumHQ/seleniumhq.github.io/docs_source_files/content/webdriver/js_alerts_prompts_and_confirmations.ja.md

 alert.Dismiss();
   {{< / code-panel >}}
   {{< code-panel language="ruby" >}}
-# We don't have a Ruby code sample yet -  Help us out and raise a PR
+# Click the link to activate the alert
+driver.find_element(:link_text, 'See a sample confirm').click

+# Store the alert reference in a variable
+alert = driver.switch_to.alert

+# Store the alert text in a variable
+alert_text = alert.text

+# Press on Cancel button
+alert.dismiss
   {{< / code-panel >}}
   {{< code-panel language="javascript" >}}
-//Click the link to activate the alert await driver.findElement(By.linkText('See an example alert')).click();
+//Click the link to activate the alert await driver.findElement(By.linkText('See a sample confirm')).click();

 // Wait for the alert to be displayed await driver.wait(until.alertIsPresent());